-Sometimes it can seem like there’s so much cardboard lying around everywhere that there’s nothing left to do with it.
+Kellogg’s.
+All pictures used by permission of Mark Langan.Sometimes it can seem like there’s so much cardboard lying around everywhere that there’s nothing left to do with it.
 One man thinks otherwise, however: cardboard artist Mark Langan.

 A piece Mark will be presenting to Kenny Crumpton of “Kickin It With Kenny” on Fox 8Mark finds old and unwanted corrugated cardboard and recycles it to create amazing works of art.
 Manipulating the grains and textures of the malleable yet durable material, Mark is able to produce stunning multi-layered pieces.

 The CWMark defines his work with cardboard as “corrugated art.”
 His decision to use the material almost came about by chance, but now it is at the center of his work.
 Talking about the attraction, he says, “I see it as an endless supply source that I purge from my trash and neighborhood, reusing it toward my creations.”

 WKYCIndeed, there is more to it than simply using cardboard as a material. “[It] is the celebration of the unique properties of a highly visible manufactured product for which it was not purportedly intended,” he explains.
 You could call that some creative recycling — and with 90% of all products shipped in the U.S. being packaged in corrugated cardboard, he certainly has a point.

 A particularly successful theme of Mark’s work (as you can see) has been to recreate corporate logos in cardboard.
 Mark has worked for a huge range of clients who are keen to call on his services to immortalize their logos in card, whether because they share his values (including recycling firms and manufacturers), because his artwork reflects their business (such as printers and the Midwest Box Company, whose logo can be seen below), or simply because they think his artwork is cool!

 Midwest Box CompanyEach piece is made from entirely recycled materials and takes 80 to 100 hours of labor to complete.
 Many of Mark’s logos are even made from his clients’ products.
 The Kellogg’s logo seen above is indeed made from real Kellogg’s packaging!